GianGuaz256/blockchain-developer-bootcamp-final-project/README.md

 ## To run the smart contract and test

-In order to run the Smart Contract test in the local environment you need to follow these steps:
+In order to run the Smart Contract test in the local environment you need to download `ganache-cli` and run it locally on a separated terminal.
+Then follow these steps:

 1) Install node modules (and openzeppelin contracts repo)

 ```